R.E.M.: 1988–1997: International breakthrough and alternative rock stardom

-After spending some months off, R.E.M. returned to the studio in 1991 to record its next album.
-Late in 1992, the band released Automatic for the People.
-Though the group had intended to make a harder-rocking album after the softer textures of Out of Time, the somber Automatic for the People "[seemed] to move at an even more agonized crawl", according to Melody Maker.
+After spending some months off, R.E.M. returned to the studio in 1991 to record their next album.
+In late 1992, the band released Automatic for the People.
+Even though the group had intended to make a harder-rocking album after the softer textures of Out of Time, the somber Automatic for the People "[seemed] to move at an even more agonized crawl", according to Melody Maker.
 The album dealt with themes of loss and mourning inspired by "that sense of ... turning thirty", according to Buck.
 Several songs featured string arrangements by former Led Zeppelin bassist John Paul Jones.
 Considered by a number of critics (as well as by Buck and Mills) to be the band's best album, Automatic for the People reached numbers one and two on UK and US charts, respectively, and generated the American Top 40 hit singles "Drive", "Man on the Moon", and "Everybody Hurts".
 The album would sell over fifteen million copies worldwide.
 As with Out of Time, there was no tour in support of the album.
 The decision to forgo a tour, in conjunction with Stipe's physical appearance, generated rumors that the singer was dying or HIV-positive, which were vehemently denied by the band.

 After the band released two slow-paced albums in a row, R.E.M.'s 1994 album Monster was, as Buck said, "a 'rock' record, with the rock in quotation marks."
 In contrast to the sound of its predecessors, the music of Monster consisted of distorted guitar tones, minimal overdubs, and touches of 1970s glam rock.
 Like Out of Time, Monster topped the charts in both the US and UK.
 The record sold about nine million copies worldwide.
 The singles "What's the Frequency, Kenneth?" and "Bang and Blame" were the band's last American Top 40 hits, although all the singles from Monster reached the Top 30 on the British charts.
 Warner Bros. assembled the music videos from the album as well as those from Automatic for the People for release as Parallel in 1995.